Science Fair Presentations

 Although the presentation comes at the end of the 6-week timeline, it should not be an afterthought.
 Students should keep it in mind as they document key steps along the way—with photographs, sketches and handwritten notes.
 That way, when it comes time to post things on their display board, they’ll have more than enough to choose from.
 The value of the presentation should not be underestimated.
 After weeks of hard work, it all comes down to a few minutes—that’s how long a student has to captivate each group of visitors at their booth.
 And remember this: The display is the first and only thing the judges see.
 First impressions matter!

-- Or help students get ready with tips for a good oral presentation: How to Deliver a Good Oral Presentation
+How to Deliver a Good Oral Presentation